linostar/zombireBot/README.md

 - **!heal :**  The player will sacrifice 2 HP to give an ally 1 HP.
 The player needs at least 3 HP to make this action.
 Players cannot heal players of the opposite type.
 This action consumes 1 MP from the healing player.
 - **!ambush :**  Player will attack 2 enemies simultaneously.
 If the ambush succeeds, he/she will gain 6 HP and the other two will loose 3 HP each.
 If not, he/she will loose 6 HP and the other two gain 3 HP each.
 The player needs at least 6 HP to make this action, and it will consume 2 MP from his/her stats.

-**Each one hour**, the MP of all players will be regenerated and filled up to their respective Maximum MP.
+**Every one hour**, the MP of all players will be regenerated and filled up to their respective Maximum MP.

 **About Maximum MP**, if a player makes 5 successful attacks/ambushes in a row (with no ties in between), his/her Maximum MP will go up by 1 point.
 However, if he/she makes 5 failed attacks/ambushes in row, his/her Maximum MP will go down by 1 point.